JohnnersUK/JohnnersUK.github.io/OrganicNonPlayableCharacters.md

 <img src="images/NN_flow.png">

-For additional reading on my project, my final report can be read [here](/pdf/OrganicNPCsCopy.pdf).
+For additional reading on this project, my final report can be read [here](/pdf/OrganicNPCsCopy.pdf).

 ### My final project includes;
 - A series of neural networks designed to work together in a tree.